centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 ### Install the Plugins

-Use SSH to access the Poller that will be monitoring your Centreon MAP server.
+Use SSH to access the Poller that will be monitoring your Centreon MAP (Legacy) server.

 Install all the required plugins with the following commands: